arashnm80/arashnm80.github.io/posts/choice-to-be-born.md

-maybe i've got chained and addicted to this world. maybe i'm fooling myself and i do want it. maybe it's not me and it's the lack of dopamine that's talking.
+maybe i've got chained and addicted to this world. maybe i'm fooling myself and i do want it. maybe it's not me and it's the lack of dopamine that's talking. or maybe a little rain or fine piece of music can turn me into another man.